 Luka Modric, Mateo Kovacic, Dani Olmo.
 They all have one thing in common – the Dinamo Zagreb academy.
 The Croatian club has produced some of the biggest names in world football and the latest star in line is Josko Gvardiol.

 Nicknamed Pep thanks to sharing a similar last name to Man City’s Premier League winning manager, Gvardiol has attracted interest from Europe’s biggest clubs.
 Perhaps the best compliment he received was the interest from Leeds and Marcelo Bielsa.
 El Loco is football’s godfather with an exceptional eye for talent and Gvardiol was on his radar even though Leeds eventually failed to get their man.

-A left-footed centre back who can also play left back, Gvardiol is already a prospective future great at just 19 years.
-He graduated from the academy straight to the first team, something that even Modric did not do.
-He is all set to join one of Europe’s biggest clubs next season in RB Leipzig.
+A left-footed centre-back who can also play left-back, Gvardiol is already a prospective future great at such a young age.
+He graduated from the academy straight to the first team, which even Modric did not do.
+After joining Leipzig, the defender has gone from strength to strength.

 Josko Gvardiol started his footballing education at the age of 6, when he joined NK Tresnjevka, staying there for two years.
 He was picked up by Dinamo soon after and he joined the academy in 2010.

 He was soon identified as a future leader and was touted to be the academy’s next big product from a young age.
 He was deemed to be ready for the first team at the age of 16, an honour bestowed only upon current Chelsea man Kovacic.

 He was a part of the first-team squad for the 2018-19 season, at just 17.
 However, Gvardiol started the season with Dinamo’s B side that plays in the Croatian second division.
 He made just three appearances for the second team before making his senior debut as a substitute in October 2019.